mrKallah/Torcs-Autonomous-Vehicle-using-A3C/README.md

 - [ ] Make the pre-processing into a class for more readable code
 - [ ] [Kallah] Remove default torcs files from the folder directory //(I've started this, but its harder than one would think, file x and y may have the same content but different dates etc, and so the python script I wrote to automatically get rid of anything that was unedited from the default torcs directory was not good enough as it does not ignore that kind of stuff)
 - [ ] Perhaps change to this implementation of A3C: https://github.com/awjuliani/DeepRL-Agents/blob/master/A3C-Doom.ipynb
+- [ ] Change to regression rather than classification for steering, maybe add accel too. (should be controlled by .ini param)
+- [ ] Add gears to ini parameter
+- [ ] Allow gear to be controlled by A3C by parameters

 ## Installation
 To set up and run the project use the files inside the 'build' folder.
 More instructions can be found there as well.